What Is a Vagus Nerve Chiropractor & How Can It Help?

 This is especially true where the vagus nerve exits the brainstem at the very top of your neck.
 This critical junction is vulnerable to even subtle misalignments, which can create interference and disrupt the nerve’s ability to regulate your body’s core functions.
 By addressing these structural issues, chiropractic care helps restore the vital connection between your brain and body, allowing the vagus nerve to do its job effectively.
 We use several gentle techniques to find and correct these interferences, helping your body return to a state of balance and healing.
 It's not about forceful cracking, but about precise adjustments that allow your nervous system to function as it should.
 This process helps your body shift from a state of chronic stress to one of rest and repair.

-Relieving Nerve Pressure with Gentle Adjustments
+Gently Relieving Nerve Pressure with Precise Adjustments

 The connection between your spine and your vagus nerve is most critical in your upper neck.
 This area, known as the upper cervical spine, is where the vagus nerve leaves the skull.
 If the top vertebrae are misaligned, they can put direct or indirect pressure on the nerve, hindering its function.
 This misalignment, or subluxation, is like a kink in a garden hose, slowing the flow of information.